Chapter 8: Department of Bioengineering

 *additional six units required for primary focus in Computational Bioengineering or Translational Bioengineering

 All graduate-level BIOE courses (except BIOE 210) may count as Technical Elective (TE) units.
-Select graduate courses from CSEN (COEN), ECEN (ELEN), or MECH, may be credited as Technical Electives upon approval by faculty advisor.
-A maximum of 4 units total from ENGR and EMGT graduate courses may be credited as Technical Electives.
-A maximum of 3 units total of Directed Research (BIOE 297) may be credited for Technical Electives if also doing the Master’s Thesis option (BIOE 397, maximum 9 units total), otherwise a maximum of 6 units total of BIOE 297 is allowed.
-Submission of a Master’s Thesis is required for BIOE 397.
+Selected graduate courses from ECEN, MECH, or CSEN may be credited as TEs upon approval by a faculty advisor.
+A maximum of 3 units of BIOE 297 is allowed if also taking BIOE 397, otherwise, a maximum of 6 units of BIOE 297 is allowed.
+Submission of a M.S.
+Thesis is required for BIOE 397 (max.
+9 units)

 Ph.D. in Bioengineering

-The Doctor of Philosophy (Ph.D.) degree is sought by those engineers who wish to become experts in a specific area within bioengineering.
-The work for the degree consists of bioengineering research, the preparation of a thesis based on the research, and a program of advanced studies in engineering, mathematics, and related physical sciences.
-The Bioengineering Department also offers an “industrial track” for working professionals as an option to facilitate the collaboration between academia and industry.
-The student’s work is directed by the degree-conferring department, subject to the general supervision of the School of Engineering.
+The Doctor of Philosophy (Ph.D.) degree is pursued by those who wish to specialize in a particular area of bioengineering.
+The work for the degree involves conducting in-depth bioengineering research, preparing a thesis based on the research findings, and a program of advanced studies in engineering, mathematics, and related physical sciences.
+The Bioengineering Department also offers an “industrial track” for working professionals as an option to facilitate collaboration between academia and industry.
+Student’s work is directed by the degree-conferring department, subject to the general supervision of the School of Engineering.

 Preliminary Examination

-The preliminary examination shall be written and shall include subject matter deemed by the major department to represent sufficient preparation in depth and breadth for advanced study in the major.
+The preliminary examination will be in written format and include subject matter deemed by the major department to represent sufficient preparation in depth and breadth for advanced study in the major.
 Only those who pass the written examination may take the oral qualifying examination.

 Doctoral Committee